tipogi/bushido.library/README.md

-# bushido.library
+# Motivation

-This is a CLI application to feed domains into a graph database as Neo4J.
-Once the import finish, we have an endpoint consume that information to after render it for example in a web page
+This repository is a CLI application to feed domains into a graph database as [Neo4J](https://neo4j.com/).
+Once the import finish, we have an endpoint to consume that information.
+That data, we could consume differently but one of the uses-case would be to render that in a web page

 ## Overview